What changed?

 If you have questions about these regulations, please contact Zero Zone and ask to speak to our Director of Regulatory Compliance & Refrigeration Technology.
 If you want to learn about our offerings and plan for these regulations, contact our sales team.

-The North American Sustainable Refrigeration Council (NASRC) recently published a factsheet outlining the impact that natural refrigerants could have on supermarket refrigeration.
-We want to help circulate this factsheet so people will not miss this valuable resource and reminder of the benefits of natural refrigerants.
-The NASRC is an organization dedicated to advocating for natural refrigerants.
+The North American Sustainable Refrigeration Council (NASRC) recently published a factsheet outlining the impact of natural refrigerants on supermarket refrigeration.
+We aim to circulate this factsheet to ensure people do not miss this valuable resource and reminder of the benefits of natural refrigerants.
+The NASRC advocates for natural refrigerants.
 In their words, “Natural refrigerants are the climate-friendly solution to mitigate supermarket HFC emissions.”

-Zero Zone offers natural refrigerant systems using CO2 or ammonia.
-Our equipment is used in both commercial and industrial settings, ranging from 5 tons to 500 tons.
-Our Natural Refrigerant Systems product sheet demonstrates the variety of systems we have designed and put into service.
-We have CO2 and ammonia system solutions to meet various requirements for cold storage, food processing, pharmaceutical operations, and supermarkets.
-We can incorporate secondary glycol loops, air-cooled or water-cooled condensing, heat reclaim systems, and more.
+Zero Zone offers natural refrigerant systems using CO₂ or ammonia.
+Our equipment serves both commercial and industrial settings, ranging from 5 tons to 500 tons.
+Additionally, our Natural Refrigerant Systems product sheet demonstrates the variety of systems we have designed and put into service.
+We provide CO₂ and ammonia system solutions to meet various requirements for cold storage, food processing, pharmaceutical operations, and supermarkets.
+Furthermore, we incorporate secondary glycol loops, air-cooled or water-cooled condensing, heat reclaim systems, and more.

 We offer CO₂ subcritical and CO₂ transcritical systems.
 CO₂ systems can be indoors or outdoors, set up inside custom electrical mechanical centers (CEMCs), built as full racks or condensing units, and be part of booster systems and cascade systems.
 This versatility unlocks CO₂ as a viable solution for warm and cool climates for all sorts of customers, and Zero Zone has been shipping these systems across the United States with great results.